zack-bitcoin/amoveo-docs/design/shareable_contracts_implementation.md

 It is a kind of left stochastic matrix generalized to allow for changing dimensions.

 To maintain constant the total number of veo, each column of the matrix needs to sum to `(2^32)-1`.
-When we store integer X in the matrix, this is a way to represent the fractional value between 0 and 1: (X/((2^32)-1))

 For matrix multiplication we need a dot product. a deterministic definition of the dot product in this encoding is: